 The Ultimate Guide to Visiting Death Valley National Park

 A place so vast and inhospitable, Death Valley got its name from California-bound pioneers in 1849.
-(The pessimistic nomenclature continues throughout the park, in places like Desolation Canyon and Last Chance Mountain.)
-Behind the intimidating name, however, you’ll find remarkable desert scenery, deep solitude, and astonishing perseverance—from the schools of tiny pupfish that eke out a tenuous existence in America’s driest desert to the once-a-decade wildflower “superblooms” that make this one of the best parks to visit in springtime.
+(The bleak nomenclature continues throughout the park, in places like Desolation Canyon and Last Chance Mountain.)
+Behind the intimidating title, however, you’ll find remarkable desert scenery, deep solitude, and astonishing perseverance—from the schools of tiny pupfish that eke out a tenuous existence in America’s driest desert to the once-a-decade wildflower “superblooms” that make this one of the best parks to visit in springtime.

 A popular day trip from or en route to Vegas—it’s around three hours by car from LA, and two hours from Sin City—Death Valley isn’t an obvious blockbuster like Yellowstone or Zion.
 It’s a slow burn, a mood piece that’s more about atmosphere than action.
 (It’s also why dozens of films, including Star Wars Episode IV: A New Hope and Episode VI: Return of the Jedi, were filmed here.)
 Death Valley is big, empty, and remote.
 The occasional signs of life that you do encounter—an abandoned mine shaft, a 25-foot-tall sculpture of a nude Lego woman—are all the more intriguing for the unlikely feat of being there at all.

 The best time of year to visit Death Valley?
 Not summer.

 Unless you’re an extreme ultramarathon runner, we see no reason to visit Death Valley in the summer when temperatures are regularly above 120 degrees in the shade.
 If you find yourself there during extreme heat, stay in your car as much as possible (with the A/C on and plenty of gas in the tank), and drink water and electrolytes like your life depends on it—because it does!